bruce-hill/bb/API.md

 (ending with `%`).
 Scrolling and moving, `%` means percent of screen height, and `%n` means percent of number of files (e.g. `+50%` means half a screen height down, and `100%n` means the last file)

+## Globbing

+`bb` uses glob patterns to determine which files are visible.
+By default, the pattern is `*`, which means all files except those starting with a `.` (dot).
+`bb`'s globs are POSIX-compliant and do not support bash-style extensions like `**` for recursive matches. `bb` supports multiple, space-separated globs, so for example, you can display all files including dotfiles with the glob: `.* *` (by default, pressing the `.` key will toggle this behavior).
+The current `bb` glob is available in `$BBGLOB`, which can be used in scripts if left unquoted.

 ## Final Notes